-Carbon is in the second period of the fourth main group of the periodic system of elements.
-This means that carbon has two electron shells around its core of six protons and neutrons each.
-Also, it means that it has four valence electrons, which can form bonds.
+Carbon is in the 2nd period of the 4th main group of the periodic system of elements.
+This means that carbon has 2 electron shells around its core of 6 protons and neutrons each.
+This means that it has 4 valence electrons, which can form bonds.

-Overall, carbon thus consists of a core with six protons, six neutrons and a two-layered electron shell with six electrons in total.
+Overall, carbon consists of a core with 6 protons, 6 neutrons, and a 2-layered electron shell with 6 electrons in total.

 Electron Configuration of Carbon

 With the atom orbital model, the distribution of the electrons around the core can be described in more detail.
-Therefore, the 1s level is completely filled with two electrons.
+The 1s level is completely filled with 2 electrons.
 The same situation is present in the 2s level.
-The two remaining electrons of carbon are distributed on two of the three p-orbitals.
+The2 remaining electrons of carbon are distributed in 2 of the 3 p-orbitals.

 Hybridization of Carbon

-Hybridization means the fusion of two electron energy levels to a single joint level.
-In case of carbon, the two energy levels of the second shell can hybridize.
+Hybridization means the fusion of 2-electron energy levels to a single joint level.
+In the case of carbon, the 2 energy levels of the 2nd shell can hybridize.
 This way, the 2s- and 2px-, y-, z-orbitals become energetically equal sp3-orbitals.

-These four orbitals have an asymmetric dumbbell form and seem to be enlarged in a club-like shape to one side.
+These 4 orbitals have an asymmetric dumbbell form and seem to be enlarged in a club-like shape to one side.
 The greater main orbitals arrange to have the greatest possible distance between each other due to electric repulsion.
-This results in a tetrahedral form with the typical distance angle of 109.5°.
+This results in a tetrahedral form with a typical distance angle of 109.5°.

 It is not necessary that all p-orbitals participate in hybridization.
-Also, only two of them can hybridize with the 2s-orbitals.
-They then form the three sp2-orbitals.
-They arrange in one plane and are thus two-dimensional.
+Moreover, only 2 of them can hybridize with the 2s-orbitals.
+They then form the 3 sp2-orbitals.
+They arrange in one plane and are thus 2-dimensional.
 The p-orbital, which does not participate in hybridization, is oriented rectangular to this plane and forms a droplet form both over and under the triangle formed by the sp2-orbitals.

 The sp2-orbitals of carbon can form covalent bonds with other sp2-hybridized carbon atoms.
 They then lie in one plane and have a triangular structure.
-One speaks of the so-called plane of graphite.
+One is the so-called plane of graphite.

 The non-hybridized p-orbitals can interact with each other and form pi-bonds, which are less energetic compared to the sigma-bonds.
 Above and below the sigma bond, they form a kind of electron cloud.
-Due to this cloud, the rotatability of the molecule is lost.
+Because of this cloud, the rotatability of the molecule is lost.

 However, the interactions of the pi-bonds are so weak that the graphite planes can be shifted against each other.
 This also is the reason why a pencil, which contains graphite, can be used for writing.

-Thus, it is not surprising that there also is the possibility that only one of the three 2p-orbitals participates in hybridization.
+Thus, it is not surprising that there is also the possibility that only 1 of the three 2p-orbitals participates in hybridization.
 Together with the 2s-orbital, it then forms the so-called sp1-orbitals.
-They are arranged linearly, that is in series.
-The two non-hybridized p-orbitals are located both orthogonally to each other and orthogonally to the sp1-orbitals.
+They are arranged linearly, that is, in series.
+The 2 non-hybridized p-orbitals are located both orthogonally to each other and orthogonally to the sp1-orbitals.

 Reactive Particles of Carbons

-Reactive particles are the special form of an atom, which mostly occur as instable intermediate products with high reactivity.
-Reactive particles are very short-lived and mostly react immediately.
+Reactive particles are the special form of an atom that mostly occur as unstable intermediate products with high reactivity.
+Reactive particles have very short lives and mostly react immediately.

-The carbenium ion is the positively charged carbon ion C+.
-It is an electrophile particle, since it has an electron gap due to its positive charge.
-As an electrophile particle, the carbenium ion can attack molecules with great electron density.
-This process is called electrophile attack.
+Carbenium ion is the positively charged carbon ion C+.
+It is an electrophilic particle since it has an electron gap due to its positive charge.
+As an electrophilic particle, the carbenium ion can attack molecules with notable electron density.
+This process is called an electrophilic attack.
 Hereby, mostly anions, double bonds, or lone electron pairs of electrons are attacked.

 The stability of the carbenium ion depends on its substituents.
-Thus, the methyl-cation is the most instable form of the carbenium ion.
-Primary carbenium ions are characterized by greater stability.
+Thus, the methyl cation is the most unstable form of the carbenium ion.
+Primary carbenium ions are characterized by their greater stability.
 Even more stable, however, are secondary carbenium ions.
 The tertiary carbenium ion is the most stable form of the carbenium ion.

-The carbanion is the negatively charged carbon ion C–.
-Due to its lone electron pair, it is a nucleophile particle.
-Carbanions mostly form via splitting off of an alpha-hydrogen proton, that is a proton, which is bound to the C atom next to the functional group.
+Carbanion is the negatively charged carbon ion C–.
+Due to its lone electron pair, it is a nucleophilic particle.
+Carbanions mostly form via splitting off of an alpha-hydrogen proton, which is a proton that is bound to the C atom next to the functional group.

-As a nucleophile particle, the carbanion preferably attacks molecules with low electron density.
-This is called nucleophile attack.
+As a nucleophilic particle, the carbanion preferably attacks molecules with low electron density.
+This is called a nucleophilic attack.

 Radicals are particles with an unpaired electron.
-They are very instable and can form further radicals out of other components.
+They are very unstable and can form additional radicals out of other components.
 This mostly leads to a chain reaction.

 For example, radicals form under ultraviolet radiation.
-A homolytic split occurs, at which the two binding electrons divide equally onto the products so that each of them has one unpaired electron.
+A homolytic split occurs, and the 2 bonding electrons divide equally into the products so that each of them has 1 unpaired electron.

-Primary carbon radicals are the most instable carbon radicals.
+Primary carbon radicals are the most unstable carbon radicals.
 Secondary carbon show higher stability.
-This stability increases towards the tertiary carbon radicals.
+This stability increases with tertiary carbon radicals.